-HEPATIQ is a pure software product and uses existing equipment, infrastructure and staff.
-No capital investment is needed and only a usage fee is charged per tokens issued by the TRUPAS server.
-The liver SPECT scan is reimbursed by insurance under CPT 78803 and can boost nuclear medicine and radiology revenues.
+HEPATIQ is pure software and uses existing equipment, infrastructure and staff.
+No capital investment is needed and only a usage fee is charged.